camunda/camunda-docs-manual/content/webapps/cockpit/dashboard.md

 ---

 The dashboard of Cockpit is your entry point for process monitoring.
-It comes with a pre-installed plugin, which lets you see deployed process defintions.
+It comes with pre-installed plugins, which let you see deployed process and decision defintions.
 Additional [plugins]({{< relref "webapps/cockpit/cockpit-plugins.md" >}}) can be added to the dashboard.

 # Deployed Processes